JimLynchCodes/Interview-Podcast-Questions/README.md

 - What did you study in school?
 (If not "computer science", how does what you learned there help you as a software engineer?)

 - What are your go-to IDE, terminal, and browser applications?

+- As a software engineer, what is your favorite part of the job?

 ## For Very Experienced Engineers